Multisensory Reading Clinic

 -

-10 to 15 % American men and women (no record of Canadian accurate data)
+10 to 15% of American men and women (no record of accurate Canadian data).

 -